cenwu/roben/README.md

 coverage](https://codecov.io/gh/jrhub/robin/branch/master/graph/badge.svg)](https://codecov.io/gh/jrhub/robin?branch=master)
 <!-- badges: end -->

-Gene-environment (GE) interactions have important implications to elucidate the etiology of complex diseases beyond the main genetic and environmental effects.
-Outliers and data contamination in disease phenotypes of GE studies have been commonly encountered, leading to the development of a broad spectrum of robust penalization methods.
+Gene-environment (G×E) interactions have important implications to elucidate the etiology of complex diseases beyond the main genetic and environmental effects.
+Outliers and data contamination in disease phenotypes of G×E studies have been commonly encountered, leading to the development of a broad spectrum of robust penalization methods.
 Nevertheless, within the Bayesian framework, the issue has not been taken care of in existing studies.
-We develop a robust Bayesian variable selection method for GE interaction studies.
+We develop a robust Bayesian variable selection method for G×E interaction studies.
 The proposed Bayesian method can effectively accommodate heavy–tailed errors and outliers in the response variable while conducting variable selection by accounting for structural sparsity.
 In particular, the spike–and–slab priors have